-3. Definitions: The central government for the purposes of the programme consists of the set of institutions currently covered under the state budget.
-The central government includes public bodies that are financed through the Consolidated Fund.

-4. The fiscal year starts on April 1 in each calendar year and ends on March 31 of the following year.
+- 3. Definitions: The central government for the purposes of the programme consists of the set of institutions currently covered under the state budget.
+The central government includes public bodies that are financed through the Consolidated Fund. - 4.
+The fiscal year starts on April 1 in each calendar year and ends on March 31 of the following year.

-Cumulative Floor of the Central Government Primary Balance
+A. Cumulative Floor of the Central Government Primary Balance

-5. Definitions: The primary balance of the central government is defined as total revenues minus primary expenditure and covers non-interest government activities as specified in the budget.

-6. Revenues are recorded when the funds are transferred to a government revenue account.
+- 5. Definitions: The primary balance of the central government is defined as total revenues minus primary expenditure and covers non-interest government activities as specified in the budget. - 6.
+Revenues are recorded when the funds are transferred to a government revenue account.
 Revenues will also include grants.
 Capital revenues will not include any revenues from asset sales proceeding from divestment operations.
 Central government primary expenditure is recorded on a cash basis and includes compensation payments, other recurrent expenditures and capital spending.
+Government-funded PPPs will be treated as traditional public procurements-the associated costs will be recorded as on-budget investment during the construction phase of the project.
 Primary expenditure also includes transfers to other public bodies which are not self-financed.
 Costs associated with divestment operations or liquidation of public entities, such as cancellation of existing contracts or severance payments to workers will be allocated to current and capital expenditures, accordingly.

-7. All primary expenditures directly settled with bonds or any other form of non-cash liability will be recorded as spending above-the-line, financed with debt issuance and will therefore affect the primary balance.

-8. Reporting: Data will be provided to the Fund with a lag of no more than four weeks after the test date.
+- 7. All primary expenditures directly settled with bonds or any other form of non-cash liability will be recorded as spending above-the-line, financed with debt issuance and will therefore affect the primary balance. - 8.
+Reporting: Data will be provided to the Fund with a lag of no more than four weeks after the test date.

-A. Cumulative Floor on Overall Balance of the Public Sector
+B. Cumulative Floor on Overall Balance of the Public Sector